udayasish/Yolo_task/README.md

-Here’s a well-structured `README.md` file for your project.
-It includes instructions for setting up and running both the frontend (Next.js) and backend (NestJS) separately.

----

 # YOLO Task - Fullstack Application

 This is a fullstack application built with **Next.js (React + TypeScript)** for the frontend and **NestJS** for the backend.
 The application includes user authentication, profile management, and input validations using **Zod** on the backend.